AnuradhaRajawat/Movie_Recommendation_System/README.md

 # 🎬 Movie Recommendation System

-This project implements a Content-Based Movie Recommendation System that suggests movies similar to those a user likes, based on movie metadata such as genres, cast, and keywords.
-It uses natural language processing and vector-based similarity to provide real-time recommendations through an interactive Streamlit web app.
+This project implements a  Content-Based Movie Recommendation System that suggests movies similar to a user’s choice based on movie metadata such as genres, cast, and keywords.
+It leverages natural language processing and vector similarity to deliver real-time recommendations through an interactive Streamlit web app.

-📦 Project Overview
+# 📦 Project Overview
 Utilized the TMDB dataset, containing over 5,000 movie entries.

 Cleaned and processed data using Pandas, extracting features like genres, cast, crew, and keywords.

-Combined relevant text fields into a single feature for each movie.
+Combined relevant text fields into a single composite feature for each movie.

-Applied NLTK for text preprocessing (e.g., stemming, stopword removal).
+Applied NLTK for text preprocessing including stemming and stopword removal.

-Transformed text into vectors using CountVectorizer.
+Converted textual data into vectors using CountVectorizer.

-Calculated cosine similarity between movies to find the most similar ones.
+Calculated cosine similarity between movies to find the most relevant recommendations.

-Built a clean, responsive interface using Streamlit to display top recommendations.
+Developed a clean and responsive interface using Streamlit to display top recommendations.

-🔧 Tech Stack
+# 🔧 Tech Stack
 Python

 Pandas, NumPy

-NLTK for text processing
+NLTK (Natural Language Toolkit)

-Scikit-learn for vectorization and similarity calculations
+Scikit-learn

-Streamlit for web deployment
+Streamlit

-🚀 How to Run
+# 🚀 How to Run
 bash
 Copy
 Edit